User eXperience Perception Insights Dataset (UXPID): Synthetic User Feedback from Public Industrial Forums: Background Summary

 In this work, we collected a comprehensive dataset from an international technical forum, enriched it through semantic analysis and automated insight generation with large language models (LLMs), validated the annotations through human assessment, and implemented robust anonymization techniques to protect user privacy.
 The resulting dataset is research-ready and designed to support diverse applications in requirements engineering and natural language processing.

-The main contributions of this work include: \begin{enumerate}[label=\textbf{(\arabic*)}, leftmargin=*, itemsep=2pt, topsep=2pt] \item A novel dataset (\textsc{UXPID}) that captures user comments and associated metadata from an international technical forum, extending the scope of existing datasets in requirements engineering. \item Rich semantic structure, including automated insights, topic clustering, and severity annotations, which provide contextual depth beyond what prior resources offer. \item Validated annotations that combine LLM-assisted processing with human validation to ensure accuracy and reliability. \item Privacy-preserving release through robust anonymization techniques, enabling safe distribution of real-world user data. \item Benchmark baselines for classification tasks using transformer-based models, offering a solid reference point for future research and applied work. \end{enumerate}
+The main contributions of this work include: \begin{enumerate}[label=\textbf{(\arabic*)}, leftmargin=*, itemsep=2pt, topsep=2pt] \item A novel dataset (\textsc{UXPID}) that captures user comments and associated metadata from an international technical forum, extending the scope of existing datasets in requirements engineering. \item Rich semantic structure, including automated insights, topic clustering, and severity annotations, which provide contextual depth beyond what prior resources offer.

+\item Benchmark baselines for classification tasks using transformer-based models, offering a solid reference point for future research and applied work. \end{enumerate}

 The remainder of this paper is organized as follows.
 First, we review existing open-access datasets in requirements engineering and discuss their limitations, thereby motivating the need for the proposed UXPID dataset.
 Next, we introduce the construction and properties of the UXPID dataset in detail.
 Finally, we present a technical validation of the dataset through classification experiments using a transformer-based model.